SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/DataMiner_Teams_bot.md

 - **show alarms**: Shows the 10 most recent active alarms.

-- **show shares**: Shows the dashboards that have been shared with you across the entire Cloud.
+- **show shares**: Shows the dashboards that have been shared with you across the entire DataMiner Cloud Platform.

-- **show outgoing shares**: Shows the dashboards created by anyone in your active DataMiner System.
+- **show outgoing shares**: Shows the dashboards shared by anyone in your active DataMiner System.

 - **show view ‘*view name*’**: Shows the visual overview of the specified view